inpsyde/Inform-about-Content/readme.txt

 = 0.0.5 =
 * Option to send email by Bcc-header
 * API to change the plugins default behaviour (opt-in/opt-out)
+* Fix for update on user profile in WP 3.4*

 = 0.0.4 =
 * small fix for hook to use static method